 If not, you need to explicitly opt in to trusting the CA certificate.
 You'll know this is happening because you'll see messages in HTTP Toolkit like "Certificate rejected for connection to..." and "Aborted connection to..." and "HTTPS setup failed for...".
 Each of these typically means the application rejected our HTTPS interception before sending its requests.

 To fix this you need to trust user-installed certificates in your app, like so:

-Put the below into a file in your application's XML resources folder called
+Put the below into your application's XML resources folder as